 Community Service Work-Study

-Community Service Work-Study job postings for summer 2014 semester are now being accepted!
+Community Service Work-Study job postings for academic year 2014-2015 are now being accepted!
 Click here to post a job.

 Could you use some extra help?
 In addition to coordinating volunteer projects, the MIT Public Service Center manages Community Service Work-Study jobs for students who qualify for Federal work-study.
 Our goal is to connect student workers with non-profit, educational and governmental organizations striving to improve quality of life for community residents—particularly low-income or underserved individuals—or to solve specific problems related to their needs.